Tyler-Keith-Thompson/CucumberSwift/README.md

 ![image](https://github.com/Tyler-Keith-Thompson/CucumberSwift/blob/master/CucumberSetup.gif)

+#### How to set up my gherkin
+Drag and drop your `Features` folder into your **test** target.
+Please make sure to create a folder reference, not a group.

+#### My folder isn't called "Features", what do I do?
+Not to fear!
+Info.plist is here!
+Just set the `FeaturesPath` property to the relative path to your folder.
+(Defaults to: Features)

 ### How do I use it?
 CucumberSwift is designed to be run with XCTest.
 To start implementing some step definitions extend Cucumber with the StepImplementation protocol.
 ```swift